 Questions About Long-Term Care Planning for Elders?

-Modesto Elder Law Attorneys Serving the Central Valley
+Our Modesto Elder Law Attorneys Serve the Central Valley

 At Arata, Swingle, Van Egmond & Heitlinger, we understand that it hurts when your loved one cannot care for themselves.
 Furthermore, our staff is aware of the serious concerns you have if your loved one owns a business.
 The impact of cost of care can deplete someone’s assets quickly, creating uncertainty in your future.
 Elder law encompasses many legal areas, which can be a confusing landscape to navigate.
 Our law firm can help establish trusts, power of attorney and other asset protection plans to secure your future.